This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Need ideas for how to use your delicious roasted mushroom broth?
 You can use it in place of any broth/stock in dishes that feature mushrooms.
 It's fabulous in my Seared Scallop With Mushroom Risotto.
 Skip the scallop, and it's a filling vegetarian option.
 Try it in Instant Pot Lamb Stew Provençal or Irish Stew with Root Vegetables instead of the beef.

-You can boost the umami flavor in a stir fry like my Beef and Baby Bok Choy Stir Fry With Black Rice and in my Shiitake-Ginger Fish in Parchment Paper.
-I'm looking forward to using it in a healthy cream of mushroom and wild rice soup... soon!
+You can boost the umami flavor by using this mushroom broth in my miso fish in parchment or this hearty, vegetarian adzuki bean soup.
+I’m looking forward to using it in a healthy cream of mushroom and wild rice soup… eventually!

 Ingredients